Unlocking Nature's Healing: The Wisdom of Trees and the healing art of Silvotherapy

 What Silvotherapy Is and How It Works

-Silvotherapy is a gentle practice that encourages you to immerse yourself in the forest environment with full attention.
-It was first inspired by the Japanese tradition of shinrin-yoku, which means "forest bathing."
-However, unlike hiking or outdoor activities, silvotherapy focuses on slow, mindful exercises, art therapy and nature connected activities that combine with sensory awareness and reflection.
+Sylvotherapy was first inspired by the Japanese tradition of shinrin-yoku, which means "forest bathing."
+However, unlike hiking or outdoor activities, silvotherapy focuses on slow, mindful exercises, art therapy and nature connected activities that enable you to combine with sensory awareness, relaxation and deep reflection.

 During my coaching sessions with the forest, we engage our senses to the full - noticing the sounds of rustling leaves, the scent of pine or earth, the texture of bark, and the sight of sunlight dancing through branches.
-This sensory connection helps your nervous system relax and your mind settle.
-Research shows that spending time in forests can lower cortisol levels, reduce blood pressure, and improve mood for days if not weeks.
+This sensory connection helps your nervous system relax and your mind settle and find peace.
+Research shows that spending just half an hour in the forest can lower cortisol levels, reduce blood pressure, and improve mood for days if not weeks.

 Benefits of Silvotherapy for Mind and Body